Gameland0/Galeon/README.md

-# 🧠 FLock RAG Trading Signals

-> AI-Powered Crypto Trading Signals Enhanced by FLock's Retrieval Augmented Generation

-## 🏆 Hackathon Project Overview

-This project demonstrates the integration of **FLock RAG (Retrieval Augmented Generation)** into a crypto trading signals platform.
-By leveraging historical trading data and AI analysis, the system provides enhanced trading signals with dynamic confidence adjustments based on similar past market scenarios.
+# Galeon

+Galeon redefines how Web3 operates through an autonomous multi-agent system that gives AI the ability to perceive, reason, and execute — enabling true end-to-end automation from market insight to on-chain action, and fundamentally elevating the intelligence and efficiency of Web3.

+Within this architecture, the Auto Agent Mesh serves as a dynamic, self-organizing network of agents capable of forming specialized teams to handle complex tasks.
+The Galeon Agent Layer provides a modular, composable framework where capabilities can be assembled like Lego blocks, allowing users and developers to build agent workflows for trading, risk management, automation, and more.
+At the core, the Auto Agent Eco-Link functions as the cognitive backbone that connects, aligns, and optimizes all sub-agents, enabling coordinated decision-making and system-wide orchestration with shared context and memory.

 ### 🎯 Core Innovation

 Traditional trading signals rely solely on current market conditions.
-Our FLock-enhanced system:
+Our system:

 1. **Queries Historical Data** - Retrieves similar trading scenarios from FLock's decentralized knowledge base
 2. **AI Analysis** - Uses DeepSeek AI to analyze historical patterns and outcomes